 This belief has caused older adults to be apathetic and sometimes even fearful of computer trends.
 In most cases, tech developers have not targeted the older population with their campaigns or ads but instead have mostly focused on young people.

 If they want older people to benefit from the numerous advantages of computer literacy, they need to use a stronger incentive and motivation.
-Reports from the Pew Internet and American Project so that, in 2014, 11 percent aged 65 and older owned a smartphone.
+Reports from the Pew Internet and American Project say that, in 2014, 11 percent of people aged 65 and older owned a smartphone.

 More than half used email, and 70 percent used the Internet on a daily basis and a third of them used social media sites such as LinkedIn and Facebook a rise from 13 percent in 2009, showing that older generations are more tech-savvy than previously thought.